-<5> Section 1.5: In Windows XP SP3, Windows Vista, Windows Server 2008, Windows 7 and Windows Server 2008 R2, the SPNEGO client negotiates Kerberos or NTLM.
+<6> Section 1.5: In Windows XP SP3, Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2, the SPNEGO client negotiates Kerberos or NTLM.
 The Kerberos Protocol is always preferred over NTLM.
 NTLM is negotiated only if one or both parties do not support the Kerberos Protocol, as specified in [MS-NLMP] section 1.5 and in [MS-KILE].

-calling application to send this CredSSP Protocol data over a reliable transport to its CredSSP Protocol peer.
+<7> Section 2.1: The Windows component that implements the CredSSP Protocol is transportindependent-it simply returns opaque CredSSP data back to the calling application.
+It is up to the calling application to send this CredSSP Protocol data over a reliable transport to its CredSSP Protocol peer.